 Developed countries are gradually undertaking reforms that separate pension systems from the fiscal budget.
-A consequence of this is that more of the economic risks are borne by workers rather than employers or the government.
+A consequence of this move is that more of the economic risks are borne by workers rather than employers or the government.
 A typical feature of such reforms is to rely more on defined contribution (DC) pension plans.
 OECD (2017) reports that 32 out of 34 member countries have mandatory or quasi-mandatory second-tier pension provision for workers.
-Fifteen of these member countries have DC pension plan schemes.
-However, there is a great deal of dispersion across the systems.
-The mandatory DC contribution rate varies between 2% and 15%, suggesting that there is arbitrariness in the systems' design.
-Furthermore, some design features of the DC pension plans are at odds with optimal behavior according to the basic life-cycle consumption-savings model.
-Two such features are the constant contribution rate out of income and the inability to halt contributions to the account in the presence of transitory shocks.
-In this sense, existing DC pension plans appear to be unnessarily rigid.
+Fifteen member countries have DC pension plans.
+Notably, there is a great deal of heterogeneity in these plans.
+The mandatory DC contribution rate varies between two and fifteen percent, suggesting arbitrariness in the systems' design.
+Furthermore, two key design features are at odds with optimal savings behavior according to the life-cycle consumption-savings model.
+Those features are the constant contribution rate out of income and the inability to halt contributions to the account in the presence of transitory shocks.
+Thus, existing DC pension plans appear to be unnecessarily rigid.

-The purpose of this paper is to investigate the welfare gains of offering flexibility in DC pension plans beyond existing designs.
+The purpose of this paper is to investigate the consequences of offering flexibility in DC pension plans beyond existing designs.
 We set up a life-cycle consumption-savings model where replacement rates are a function of the design of a first and second tier pension system.
-The first tier is a safe government-mandated savings account and guarantees a replacement rate of around 50% out labor income.
+The first tier is a safe government-mandated savings account that guarantees a replacement rate of around fifty percent of labor income.
 The second tier pension system consists of a DC pension plan, which could be government-mandated or quasi-mandatory.
 Our calibration is based on Swedish micro data and the Swedish institutional setting, which is often considered a model for other countries.
 We report two main findings.